scratcharchive/kachery/README.md

 Those strings are now universal pointers to the underlying file content, which can be retrieved as part of Python scripts and other applications.
-In this way we separate the representation of the files from their underlying locations.
+In this way we separate the representation of files from their underlying locations.
-This provides many advantages as will be discussed (somewhere).
+This provides many advantages as will be seen.

 ## Installation